-But, with expert witnesses, the court is specifically seeking an opinion about the standard of care.
-Of course, the expert will review the facts of the medical malpractice case, but then weave their opinion about whether the provider did the right thing with the facts.
+But, with medical expert witnesses, the court is specifically seeking an opinion about the standard of care.
+Of course, the medical expert will review the facts of the medical malpractice case, but then weave their opinion about whether the provider did the right thing with the facts.

 Each Party Will Hire An Expert

-Remember, the defendant provider will also have his/her own expert that will give his/her own opinion to the court.
-That opinion will likely be different than that of the provider’s expert.
+Remember, the defendant provider will also have his/her own medical expert that will give his/her own opinion to the court.
+That opinion will likely be different than that of the provider’s medical expert.
 Then, the jury has to decide which expert they believe.

 Can you see the importance of experts in a malpractice case?
 Many of the cases hinge on the competing experts’ testimonies.